-Chrissy Teigen Announces The Gender Of Her Baby At The Grammys
+Chrissy Teigen Tells The World At The Grammys That She's Having A Boy

 “I do think it’s sad people would pick a specific gender / prefer a specific gender (sic).”

-And Teigen shot back with humor saying that she chose other things than gender.
+And Teigen shot back with humor, saying that she chose other things than gender.

 “I also picked the embryo with a taste for bacon, a knack for magic and size 7 feet so she can always find shoes.”